Lost Coaster of Superstition Mountain: Floor 3

-Once at the top, the brake releases, sending the train out of the elevator and into a sharp turnaround that sends riders flying into the side of the car.
-The train then briefly enters the mountain, making a left hand turn and quickly exiting again.
-The car goes through a couple airtime hills before flying around an inner banked turnaround that will also send riders out of their seats.
-The car then flies through a couple of anti-rollbacks, and up into the mountain.
+Once at the top, the brake releases, sending the train out of the elevator and into a sharp turnaround.
+The train then briefly enters the mountain, making a left hand turn before exiting again.
+The car navigates some airtime hills before making a sharp turn.
+The car then rises into the mountain once more.
 The car makes a sharp right-hand turn and then a sharp left-hand turn, before transitioning slowly into a turnaround that leads to the mid-course brake run.

-during the midcourse, the train comes to a complete stop, and a short show scene plays in which a character dubbed 'Dynamite Willie' yells "Fire in the hole!" and pushes down a detonator, setting off fake explosions and sending the train off.
-Sometimes, the car will be going too slow, and will not make it far enough to trigger a proximity sensor, thus stopping the ride.
+During the midcourse, the train comes to a complete stop, and a short show scene plays in which a character dubbed 'Dynamite Willie' yells "Fire in the hole!" and pushes down a detonator, setting off fake explosions and sending the train off.

 Floor 2

-After the midcourse, the train falls into a double-down and then into a sharp right-hand turn, momentarily bringing riders outside the mountain, before going right back in.
-The train then rolls up into a couple show scenes of an abandoned mineshaft, and then a bear that came from the original Superstition Mountain Mine Ride.
-The train then rolls through a couple unbanked right and left turns, before slowly making a left-hand turn, and exiting the mountain once again, passing next to the 'Antique Autos' ride, before making another left-hand turn and plunging back into the mountain.
+After the midcourse, the train falls into a double-down and then into a sharp right-hand turn, momentarily bringing riders outside the mountain before re-entering it.
+The train then passes show scenes based on the ride's abandoned mineshaft theme including a bear which came from the original Superstition Mountain Mine Ride.
+The train then navigates further unbanked right and left turns, before slowly making a left-hand turn, and exiting the mountain once again, passing next to the 'Antique Autos' ride, then making another left-hand turn and entering back into the mountain.

 Floor 1

-The car passes through a circular tunnel left from the old Mine Ride, before hitting a magnet brake that slows the train down so it can make a very sharp inner-banked turnaround.
-The car then passes through a scene where fake rocks are falling because of a fake earthquake.
-The train then makes one last turnaround into a scene where there is a fake train that the car is heading towards.
-The train blows its whistle and the car makes a sharp left turn just before hitting the locomotive.
+The car passes through a circular tunnel left from the old Mine Ride, before hitting a magnetic brake which slows the train down.
+The car then makes a sharp turn before passing through a scene where it appears that rocks are falling due to an earthquake.
+The train then makes a final turnaround into a scene where there is a prop train that the car is heading towards.
+The train blows its whistle and the car makes a sharp left turn.

 Final Brake Run

-The train then goes into a set of traction tires that push the train up into a left-hand turn and one more set of traction tires, that push the train up into the final brake run.
+The train then goes into a set of traction tires that push the train up into a left-hand turn, followed by another set of traction tires that push the train up into the final brake run.
 The train then waits there until the next train is dispatched or the station is open.
 Riders then exit the train and the ride is over.